A guide to bad credit and how it’s knock-on effects affect you

 We hope this nifty guide has helped you with your bad credit queries.
 Bad credit can happen to anyone.
 In fact, Australians have some of the world’s highest personal debt rates!
 However, it’s important to always talk to a professional about your options before taking any further steps.

 If you’ve decided you need a bad credit loan, talk to us today!
 At Good People Bad Credit, we might be a 100% online company, but our customer service representatives are on hand to help you.
-Alternatively, you can hop over to our website and use our loan calculator to get a clearer idea of your repayments.
+Alternatively, you can hop over to our website and use our loan calculator to get a clearer idea what your repayments might be.